suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-directive-set-component-index {#suit-directive-set-component-index}

 Set Component Index defines the component to which successive directives and conditions will apply.
-The supplied argument MUST be either a boolean or an unsigned integer index into the concatenation of suit-components and suit-dependency-components.
+The supplied argument MUST be either a boolean or an unsigned integer index into suit-components.
 If the following directives apply to ALL components, then the boolean value "True" is used instead of an index.
-True does not apply to dependency components.
 If the following directives apply to NO components, then the boolean value "False" is used.
 When suit-directive-set-dependency-index is used, suit-directive-set-component-index = False is implied.
 When suit-directive-set-component-index is used, suit-directive-set-dependency-index = False is implied.

 #### suit-directive-set-dependency-index {#suit-directive-set-dependency-index}